Waitby

-Waitby is a small village and civil parish in the Eden district of Cumbria, England.
+Waitby is a small village and civil parish in Westmorland and Furness Unitary Authority of Cumbria, England.
 The parish contains two small villages, Waitby and Smardale, plus the small hamlets of Riddlesay, Stripes and Leases, all of which are in the farmed and enclosured northern part at an elevation of around 200–300m.
 The southern half of the parish is mostly heath and unused for agriculture, it rises to Smardale fell; which it includes, at elevations between 300 and 400m.
 The civil parish of Ravenstonedale forms the boundary to the south.
 The western border with Crosby Garrett civil parish is formed by Scandal Beck.
 To the north and east lie Soulby and Kirkby Stephen civil parishes respectively.
 The population of the civil parish as measured at the 2011 Census was less than 100.
 Details are included in the parish of Crosby Garrett.

 Waitby Beck rises from springs to the north east of the Waitby, joining Sandwith Sike which flows into the River Eden.
 Other minor becks include Hazel Gill and Choup Gill both of which join Scandal Beck.

 The Settle & Carlisle line passes through the parish, as did the South Durham & Lancashire Union Railway; both cross Scandal Beck by Smardale Viaduct and Smardalegill Viaducts respectively.

-Etymology
+Toponymy

 Waitby (originally Watebi c.1170) means "wet farmstead" from the Old Norse vátr (wet) + by (farm. cf "byre") The village may have also been known as Wadeby or Waldeby; the alternative etymology "Waldeve's dwelling" has also been proposed.